trifoil/alpine-desktop/README.md

 if virsh list --all &>/dev/null; then
     echo "libvirt is working correctly" else
-    echo "libvirt installation may have issues - check journalctl for errors" fi
+    echo "libvirt installation may have issues - check logs with: rc-service libvirt status" echo "You might need to load kernel modules with:" echo "modprobe kvm"
+    echo "modprobe kvm_intel (or kvm_amd depending on your CPU)" fi
 ```